How to Paint IKEA Furniture and Mistakes to Avoid

-Spoiler alert… There is a vital trick for successfully painting laminate IKEA furniture and it doesn't involve sanding!
-I figured out the key to making it perfect and you won't believe how easy it is.
+Spoiler alert… There is a vital trick for successfully painting IKEA furniture and it doesn't involve sanding!
+It is the key to making it perfect, and you won't believe how easy it is.

-The Ikea Billy bookcase shelf on the left was painted without using BIN shellac based primer.
-See how the paint just beaded right up and didn't stick to the surface?
+To demonstrate, I painted an IKEA Billy bookcase shelf on the right without using BIN shellac-based primer.
+See how the paint beaded up and didn't stick to the surface?
+On the other hand, the shelf on the left has one coat of shellac-based primer + one coat of paint.
+The right primer is CRUCIAL.

-image showing paint beading up on unprimed IKEA laminate furniture
+image showing paint beading up on unprimed IKEA laminate shelf beside a shelf that had been primed correctly before painting

 How to Paint IKEA Furniture